ChanthMiao/ghc-wiki-mirror/commentary/rts/haskell-execution/pointer-tagging.md

 - For a pointer to any other object (including a PAP), the tag bits are always zero.

+We say that a pointer is **properly tagged** if the tag bits in the pointer are as described above.
+Most pointers are not required to be properly tagged, in which case their tag bits are zero, meaining "don't know".

+The garbage collector makes all pointers properly tagged, as it runs.  **Question** Is this true?

 ### Tagging of large and small families

 In the past small families where tagged with their constructor while large families, if tagged, where always `1` indicating an evaluate value.